-16 Partition and logically format the drive before proceeding to the next step.

-- 17 Run the Dell Diagnostics to test the drive. - 18 If the hard drive you installed is the primary drive, install the operating system on the drive.
+- 16. Partition and logically format the drive before proceeding to the next step. - See the operating system's documentation for instructions. - 17.
+Run the Dell Diagnostics to test the drive. - 18.
+If the hard drive you installed is the primary drive, install the operating system on the drive.